California red-legged frog - Level II workshop - ongoing and currently meeting in 2020

 In 2019 we found: (*special-status) California red-legged frog*, Arroyo toad*, Western spadefoot*, Pacific treefrog, California treefrog, Western toad, Black-tailed brush lizard, Coast horned lizard*, Legless lizard*, Orange-throated whiptail*, California glossy snake*, Red diamond rattlesnake*, Baja California coachwhip*, Two-striped gartersnake*, Granite night lizard, Baja California spiny lizard, and even California Condor*.
 We had a really great group of attendees; this workshop should not be missed!
 This workshop is a fund-raiser for Fauno.

-Bullfrog contol measures in California red-legged frog habitat (May 2020)
+Bullfrog contol measures in California red-legged frog habitat (July 24 and 25, 2020)

 ------Contact: firstname.lastname@example.org for the next scheduled workshop------